clemdesign/angular-cd-timer/README.md

 ## Prerequisites

-- Angular 4 or 5 (Not compatible with 6 and upper)
+- Angular 4 and upper

 ## Installation